madhusudhanrao-ppm/dbdevrel/similarity-search-19c/similarity-search.md

     </copy>
       ```

-## Task 2: Download database wallet, Note connection details and Create database user
+## Task 2: Download Wallet and Connection Details

 1. From the top right navigation menu click on **Database Connection** button